bananalab/terraform-modules/modules/aws-s3-bucket/README.md

 <!-- This will become the header in README.md
      Add a description of the module here.
-     Do not include Variable or Output descriptions. --> L1 Module to create an S3 bucket.
+     Do not include Variable or Output descriptions. --> L1 Module to create an S3 bucket

 ## Example